 AKC Evaluator for STAR Puppy, CGC & Trick Dog Titles

 Amanda is an active competitor in AKC agility and conformation (dog shows) with her pugs.
 She has experience training dogs for their S.T.A.R.
-Puppy, Canine Good Citizen and Trick Dog titles, and has previously done Rally and Therapy Dog work.
+Puppy, Canine Good Citizen and Trick Dog titles, and has done Rally and Therapy Dog work with her previous pups.

 Puppy STAR, CGC, Therapy Dog, Multilevel Obedience, Rally